Peanuts: Amusement parks

 In 1983, Knott's Berry Farm, in Southern California, was the first theme park to license the Peanuts characters, creating the first Camp Snoopy area and making Snoopy the park's mascot.
 Knott's expanded its operation in 1992 by building an indoor amusement park in the Mall of America, called Knott's Camp Snoopy.
-The Knott's theme parks were acquired by the national amusement park chain Cedar Fair Entertainment Company in 1997, which continued to operate Knott's Camp Snoopy park until the mall took over its operation in March 2005.
+The Knott's theme parks were acquired by the national amusement park chain Cedar Fair LP in 1997, which continued to operate Knott's Camp Snoopy park until the mall took over its operation in March 2005.
 Cedar Fair had already licensed the Peanuts characters for use in 1992 as an atmosphere, so its acquisition of Knott's Berry Farm did not alter the use of those characters.
+In 2024, Cedar Fair merged with Six Flags, resulting in the latter inheriting the Peanuts characters license.

-Snoopy is currently the official mascot of all the Cedar Fair parks.
+Snoopy is currently one of the official mascots of the Six Flags parks, primarily in the former Cedar Fair operated areas.
 It was previously used in all of the park logos but it has since been removed.
-Cedar Fair also operated a Camp Snoopy area at Dorney Park & Wildwater Kingdom, Worlds of Fun, and Valleyfair featuring various Peanuts-themed attractions until 2011.
-There is still a Camp Snoopy area at Cedar Point and Knott's Berry Farm.
+Before 2011, Cedar Fair also operated a Camp Snoopy area at Dorney Park & Wildwater Kingdom, Worlds of Fun, and Valleyfair featuring various Peanuts-themed attractions.
+There is still a Camp Snoopy area at Cedar Point, Carowinds, Kings Island, Knott's Berry Farm and Michigan's Adventure.

 In 2008, Cedar Point introduced Planet Snoopy, a children's area where Peanuts Playground used to be.
 This area consists of family and children's rides relocated from Cedar Point's sister park Geauga Lake after its closing.
 The rides are inspired by Peanuts characters.
-The area also consists of a "Kids Only" restaurant called Joe Cool Cafe (there is a small menu for adults).
 In 2010, the Nickelodeon Central and Nickelodeon Universe areas in the former Paramount Parks (California's Great America, Canada's Wonderland, Carowinds, Kings Dominion, and Kings Island) were replaced by Planet Snoopy.
 In 2011, Cedar Fair announced it would also add Planet Snoopy to Valleyfair, Dorney Park & Wildwater Kingdom, and Worlds of Fun, replacing the Camp Snoopy areas. ″Carowinds″ Planet Snoopy was rethemed to Camp Snoopy.
-Planet Snoopy is now at every Cedar Fair parks beside Knott's Berry Farm, Carowinds, Michigan's Adventure.

 Also, the Peanuts characters can be found at Universal Studios Japan in the Universal Wonderland section along with the characters from Sesame Street and Hello Kitty, and in the Snoopy's World in Hong Kong.

 Exhibition

-An exhibition titled Good Grief, Charlie Brown!
+An exhibition in partnership with the Charles M. Schulz Museum titled Good Grief, Charlie Brown!
 Celebrating Snoopy and the Enduring Power of Peanuts opened at Somerset House in London on 25 October 2018, running until 3 March 2019.
-The exhibition brought together Charles M. Schulz's original Peanuts cartoons with work from a wide range of acclaimed contemporary artists and designers who have been inspired by the cartoon.
+The exhibition brought together Charles M. Schulz's original Peanuts cartoons with work from a wide range of acclaimed contemporary artists and designers inspired by the cartoon.

+There is a trail called A Dog's Trail Across Cardiff, Caerphilly and Porthcawl.
+The trail features Snoopy from Peanuts.